originphp/website/source/docs/model/entities.md

 #### Virtual Fields

-You can also set this as a virtual field so that when you export data to json, xml or an array this value is included.
+You can also set `aacessors` as virtual fields so that when you export data to json, xml or an array this value is included.
 Add the fields to the `_virtual` property.

 ```php
 class User extends Entity